starmaid/styleguide/retro_color_block/README.md

 This style is some combination of Swiss Style, Brutalism, and Postmoderinsm.
 Large sans-serif bold letters with many bright colors and fun textures.
 It also embodies a feeling of large companies in the 70s and 80s, and to make my application of this stand out, I'll apply some Grunge sensibilities.

+## Uses

+Use this style for offroad racing, hiking, mountainbiking, climbing, outdoor robotics, things you need a helmet for, things a thinkpad would be the preferred computer.

 ## Examples

 - [NASA 1975 Styleguide](https://www.nasa.gov/wp-content/uploads/2015/01/nasa_graphics_manual_nhb_1430-2_jan_1976.pdf)